 \textbf{2QCFA for $ \mathtt{PAL} $:} The 2QCFA $ \mathcal{M}_2 $ has three quantum states $ \{q_1,q_2,q_3\} $. \begin{itemize} \item It starts the quantum phase in state $ \ket{q_1} $ and reads the input from left to right twice.
 In the first read, it applies

 for each $a$ and $b$, respectively.
-In the second reading, it applies inverses of the matrices respectively.
+In the second reading, it applies inverses of the matrices, respectively.
 Then, the quantum register is fully measured with respect $\ket{q_1}, \ket{q_2}, \ket{q_3}$ and the input is rejected if the result is not $\ket{q_1}$.
 So, if $w$ is palindrome, the state ends in $ \ket{q_1} $, i.e.

 and so $w$ is not rejected.
-Otherwise, the computation does not return to the initial quantum state exactly, which is indeed away from $ \ket{q_1} $ by a value exponential small in the length of input such that the input is rejected with a probability at least $ 25^{-|w|} $ (this follows from properties of $ U_a $ and $U_b$, see \cite{AW02} for the detailed explanation). \item Similarly to $ \mathcal{M}_1 $, we set up the classical phase so that the input is accepted with a sufficiently small probability.
-In this case, this probability is $ 2^{-4k|w|} $ for some $ k>1 $. \end{itemize} Thus, $ \mathcal{M}_2 $ accepts $ w $ with probability 1 if $w\in \mathtt{EQ} $ and rejects $ w $ with a probability at least $ \frac{16k}{16k+25} > \frac{1}{2} $ otherwise.
+Otherwise, the computation does not return to the initial quantum state exactly, which is away from $ \ket{q_1} $ by at least a value exponential small in the length of input, and the input is rejected with a probability at least $ 25^{-|w|} $ (due to the certain properties of $ U_a $ and $U_b$, see \cite{AW02} for the details). \item Similar to $ \mathcal{M}_1 $, in the classical phase the input is accepted with a sufficiently small probability, i.e. $ 2^{-4k|w|} $ for some $ k>1 $. \end{itemize} Thus, $ \mathcal{M}_2 $ accepts $ w $ with probability 1 if $w\in \mathtt{PAL} $ and rejects $ w $ with a probability at least $ \frac{16k}{16k+25} > \frac{1}{2} $, otherwise.

-We note that $ \mathcal{M}_2 $ only uses rational amplitudes.
+We note that $ \mathcal{M}_2 $ only uses rational-valued amplitudes.
 On the other hand, allowing arbitrary real numbers does not help 2PFAs for recognizing $ \mathtt{PAL} $ \cite{DS92}.

-These results have been generalized in \cite{YS10B}, by showing that all languages in $ \mathsf{S}^{=}_{\mathbb{Q}} \cup \mathsf{S}^{\neq}_{\mathbb{Q}} $, can be recognized by 1KWQFAs with restart (and so by 2QCFAs) with bounded error.
+These results have been generalized in \cite{YS10B}, by showing that all languages in $ \mathsf{S}^{=}_{\mathbb{Q}} \cup \mathsf{S}^{\neq}_{\mathbb{Q}} $ can be recognized by KWQFAs with restart (and so by 2QCFAs) with bounded error.
 S$ ^{=}_{\mathbb{Q}} $ contains many well-known languages: $ \mathtt{EQ} $, $ \mathtt{PAL} $, $ \mathtt{TWIN} =\{ wcw \mid w \in \{a,b\}^{*} \} $, $ \mathtt{SQAURE}= \{a^{n}b^{n^{2}} \mid n > 0 \} $, $ \mathtt{POWER} = \{ a^{n}b^{2^{n}} \mid n > 0 \} $, the word problem of finitely generated free groups, all \textit{polynomial languages} defined in \cite{Tur82}, and $ \mathtt{MULT} =\{x \# y \# z \mid x,y,z \mbox{ are natural numbers in binary notation and } x \times y = z \} $.
-Note that 1KWQFA with restart is the most restricted of known two-way QFA models that is more powerful than its classical counterpart (1PFA with restart).
+Note that KWQFA with restart is the most restricted of known two-way QFA models that is more powerful than its classical counterpart (1PFA with restart).